codeandgyan/ai-learn/README.md

 ### Positional Encoding

 - The position of tokens is important.

-  Example: "The dog chased the cat" carries a different meaning than "The cat chased the dog"
+  Example: "_The dog chased the cat_" carries a different meaning than "_The cat chased the dog_"

 ### Attention